matthewb22/frog/README.md

 ## Challenge 5 - Modularise CSS

 CSS is easier to work with when it is styling a single component.
 Create 3 files, Task.module.css, CreateTask.module.css and TaskScoreboard.js.
 Create styling for each component in each file

+## Challenge 6 - Bug Hunting

+There is a bug in this application, related to Task Completion.
+Can you find the Bug and Fix it?